OctopusDeployLabs/terraform-provider-octopusdeploy/docs/guides/migration-guide-v0.37.1.md

 Only customers who were already using the `octopusdeploy_project.versioning_strategy` attribute are impacted by this change.

 ### Timeline
-Migration is not yet required,
+Migration will be required no earlier than 2025-12-04

 | Date       | What we'll do                                                            | What you need to do                                                      |
 |------------|--------------------------------------------------------------------------|--------------------------------------------------------------------------|